IPAC requirements for clinics

 - and more

-Our standards are aligned with Canadian and Albertan legislation and policy.
+Our requirements are aligned with Canadian and Albertan legislation and policy.
 We frequently review them to make sure we meet other IPAC best practices.

 Does your clinic sterilize reusable medical devices onsite?
-Review our Medical Device Reprocessing standards.
+Review our Medical Device Reprocessing requirements.

-These useful guidelines can help your clinic meet best practices on some elements not covered in the CPSA IPAC standards.
+These useful guidance documents can help your clinic meet best practices on some elements not covered in CPSA’s IPAC requirements.
 We recommend reviewing and sharing them with your clinic team regularly to stay up-to-date.

 Hand hygiene is the most effective way of preventing the spread of infection to patients, staff or clinic visitors.
 Your clinic hand hygiene program should include training and education on policies, procedures and practices, and should be reviewed regularly.